 What to Pack for Palawan

-- Reef-safe sunscreen — regular sunscreen harms coral reefs and is discouraged by operators
+- Reef-safe sunscreen — regular sunscreen causes documented coral reef damage

-- Reusable water bottle — plastic is discouraged throughout Palawan
+- Reusable water bottle — single-use plastic is discouraged across Palawan

 - Quick-dry rash guard — all-day sun on open water is intense